1310 Haskell St, Berkeley, CA

 Status: We Won!

-CaRLA recovered $45,000 in attorneys fees.
-Cristian got his approval and has began construction of three homes where there were just one.
+The property owner got their approval and has began construction of three homes for familes where there was just one mansion.

 All of the parties agreed that Cristian would get his permits and we would get about $45,000 in legal fees from Berkeley.